 The Importance of Diversity in Research

-Research is usually performed using a small portion of the overall population with the goal of providing an effective treatment for the entire population.
+Research is usually performed using a small portion of the overall population with the goal of providing effective treatment for the entire population.
 However, without a diverse group of individuals participating in research, researchers will not know whether the results can be applied to all people equally.

 Building Trust between Minorities and Researchers (BT), a bioethics research initiative, addressed the underrepresentation of many minority groups in research.
 The initiative was part of federal recognition of the importance of fostering increased participation rates of racial and ethnic minority populations in research.
 It was initiated by the Center for Health Equality at the University of Maryland’s School of Public Health.

 Diversity in research means that people of different ages, different racial and ethnic groups, and different genders participate in studies.

 According to BT, the top five reasons diversity is important in research are:

 - Some groups of people suffer more from certain diseases than other groups.

 - The cause of a disease may not be the same for all groups of people.